 I am a full time clock repairperson located in Montgomery, Alabama.
 I overhaul clocks and do clock repairs in my shop.
 It’s convenient, so if I need to check on a clock, it’s just a few steps away.

 My Story: How I Became a Clock Repairperson

-I took early retirement about 8 years ago and began looking into what I could do that I would enjoy going to work.
+I took early retirement in 2001 and began looking into what I could do that I would enjoy.